-“There is no genius without a dose of madness”
+“There is no genius without a dose of madness,” Aristotle says.

 Faust: If ever I lie, appeased, on a bed of idleness, is, for me, right over!
-If you, the illusion falsely with me, so that I may take pleasure me, if you give me seduce you with pleasures, what is the last day for me!
-This bet on me!
+If you, the illusion falsely with me, so that I may take pleasure, if you seduce me with pleasures, what is the last day for me!
+This bet is on me!

 Mephistopheles: I accept!

-Faust: And here a handshake!
-If I say to the moment stopped, therefore, you’re so beautiful, then you can throw me in chains, then I’ll go willingly into disrepair.
+Faust: And here’s a handshake!
+If I say to the moment, “stopped, you’re so beautiful,” then you can throw me in chains, then I’ll go willingly into disrepair.
 Then the bell could sound the death knell, then you will be released from your service.
-It stops the clock and drop the needle and is finished for me, my time.
+It stops the clock, drops the needle, and is finished for me, my time.

-Among the wager between Faust and Mephistopheles is based on deep knowledge of the human soul on the illusion of the first and second.
-Faust knows that nothing can quench your own soul, nothing will give such a deep, complete satisfaction for him to say: “Moment, stopped’re so beautiful.”
-Mephistopheles will tempt him, in every way, but Faust knows that the human soul yearning brings a dissatisfaction that nothing can quench a thirst that never finds true refreshment, the human soul is a stretch to infinity.
-Faust with his pact commits himself to remain live.
+The wager between Faust and Mephistopheles is based on a deep understanding of the human soul and the illusion of satisfaction.
+Faust knows that nothing can quench the soul, and the human soul’s yearning brings a dissatisfaction that nothing can quench—a thirst that never finds true refreshment.
+Faust, with his pact, commits himself to remain alive.

-I find that this bet is the other side of the coin the phrase of Steve Jobs, and the aphorism of Aristotle.
-While not all are geniuses, but all can engage in the work of staying alive and hungry.
+This bet, I find, is the other side of the coin of Steve Jobs’ phrase and Aristotle’s aphorism.
+While not all are geniuses, all can engage in the work of staying alive and hungry.
 How?
-My question is how can you avoid?
-I have never found anything that was of such a satisfaction for me to unpack and say here, I am here to stay.
-Even when life is stable, the house is finally in place since the last move, here is passing the first gust of wind, I start to feel the urge to wake up, stretch the soul, it’s time to start again, life is me calling, I neither want to sit down.
-The temptation of stability, convenience of what I have, it is never stronger than the North Wind, who calls me to do again suitcases.
+My question is how can you avoid it?
+I have never found anything that brought such satisfaction to unpack and say, “Here, I am here to stay.”
+Even when life is stable, and the house is finally in place since the last move, as the first gust of wind passes, I feel the urge to wake up, stretch the soul—it’s time to start again.
+Life calls me, and I don’t want to sit down.
+The temptation of stability, the convenience of what I have, is never stronger than the North Wind calling me to pack my bags.
 New adventures await me.
 I know that if I ever find a moment so nice to say stop, it would be like Faust, my order: